 Are you into flossing your teeth?
-One of the best ways to achieve good oral health is by flossing.
-It helps remove debris and plaques from tight spaces between your teeth that a simple brushing cannot reach.
+One of the best ways to achieve good oral health and oral hygiene is by proper flossing.
+It helps remove debris and plaque from tight spaces between your teeth that a simple brushing cannot reach.

 You should not only focus on daily flossing, but also how to do it the right way.
 While it is simple to slide some string between your teeth, there are some common practices you should avoid to maximize the benefits of flossing.